tdulcet/Table-and-Graph-Libs/README.md

 * Port to other languages (C, Java, Rust, etc.)

 C++:
+* Add option to center text in table cells
 * Update the CI to test with more compilers
 * Support tables with the `wchar_t`, `char16_t` and `char32_t` C data types and the `wstring`, `u16string` and `u32string` C++ data types.